 However, not all languages have the same word for the fruit.
 In the north, many Germanic and Slavic languages borrowed maybe the Dutch word Applesien (Apple from China) for the fruit but not for the color.
 This fruit was known in Europe thanks to the Arabs around the 10th century when they introduced the bitter variety, citrus aurantium.
 Some languages in the South named the fruit Portuguese, that is how it was called in Venice, Portocalle, in the 15th century, when the Lusitanian sailors brought, probably from Sri Lanka, sweet oranges (Citrus sinensis).

-Just a few languages have a particular word for the color.
-Brandgul was used in Swedish, Celtic languages use the old solution, mentioned before, the color between red and yellow.
+Just a few languages have a particular word for color.
+Brandgul was used in Swedish, and Celtic languages use the old solution, mentioned before, a color between red and yellow.

 Another color frequently associated with fruits is brown.
 Romance languages have chestnut (Castanea sativa): Either from Byzantine Greek μάραον (máraon) or from Ancient Greek κᾰ́στᾰνᾰ (kástana).
 Technically not a fruit, coffee is the seed of the Coffea plant, but also the term for brown in many southern languages: Spanish, Arabic, and most languages from the Balkans and the Caucasus.
 In the North, the situation is more complex and rich.
 Metals like bronce, in Polish, and copper in Serbo-Croat, a special mention to Slovene rjav, originally meant rusty.
 In Eastern Slavic languages, the most common word is cinnamon, the curly bark of Cinnamomum.
 Like other spices, it was extremly appreciated in the Antiquity.